RetroDECK/ES-DE/USERGUIDE.md

 Themes are most easily installed in your ES home directory, i.e. `~/.emulationstation/themes`.
 By just adding the theme sets there, one folder each, they will be found by ES during startup and you're given an option to choose which one to use from the 'UI Settings' on the main menu.

 Note that although you can put additional themes in your ES home directory, the default rbsimple-DE theme is located in your installation folder.
-For example this could be something like `/usr/local/share/emulationstation/themes` on Unix or `C:\Program Files\EmulationStation\themes` on Windows.
+For example this could be something like `/usr/local/share/emulationstation/themes` on Unix, `/Applications/EmulationStation.app/Contents/Resources/themes` on macOS or `C:\Program Files\EmulationStation\themes` on Windows.

 Note: If you would like to customize the rbsimple-DE theme, simply make a copy of the complete rbsimple-DE directory to ~/.emulationstation/themes and then that copy of the theme will take precedence over the one in the application installation directory.